dubadub/filtered/README.md

 [![Build Status](https://travis-ci.org/dubadub/filtered.svg?branch=master)](https://travis-ci.org/dubadub/filtered)

-WORK IN PROGRESS

-# Filtered - easily add filter to ActiveRecord queries
+# Filtered - add filter to ActiveRecord queries

-Have you ever been overwhelmed by the need to filter ActiveRecord relation in a way which doesn't align with ActiveRecord notation?
-In particular, use fields which aren't columns or scopes.
-Do you remember that feeling when you need to display filter values in a form on a page and then parse all these parameters back?
-Me too.
-That's it.

-Filtered gem is created to solve these problems.
-Forever.

-It gives freedom of using any names, any columns or associations behind these names.
+It gives freedom of using any names, columns, scopes or associations behind these names.
 Also, it allows you to reuse queries or even compose them from reusable parts.
+Nice part about it is that it ingerates with Rails forms out of the box.

 ## Installation